jonathanpberger/design-testing-leanux/deck20mins.md

 1. What are the benefits of TDD?
 2. How does TDD work?
-3. What could that look like for design?
+3. How could we Test-Drive Design?

 ---

+class: center, middle, warning

+## WARNING: "Testing" is a messy word.

+???

+- In the design context, it usually means User Testing
+- User Testing is a part of this, but we're talking about a lot more

+---

+class: center, middle

+.f2[Testing vs. Test-Driving vs. User Testing]

+---

 class: center, middle, inverse

-# The Benefits of TDD
+# 1. The Benefits of TDD

 ---